CLOSED CHURCHES WITHIN THE

 Brief History:

-Conference Mission Society purchased a lot, paying $200 on the $900 purchase
+In 1889 the Conference Mission Society purchased a lot, paying $200 on

-conference records concerning this venture, it is assumed that the project was
+are no further conference records concerning this venture, it is assumed that

 The locations of Rheeling’s